Hagarkhedr/ReactTask/README.md

 # ReactTask

-clone both projects nodejs and reactjs run npm install for both projects then run npm start for both projects
+clone both projects nodejs and reactjs then run npm install for both projects then then run npm start for both projects